Anadea/anadea_blog/content/posts/how-to-build-a-marketplace-app-comprehensive-guide-for-businesses/index.md

 Once the key technology for your app is chosen, it’s time to consider the other tools developers will use to create the desired functionality.

-Backend Technologies
+#### Backend Technologies

 The backend is responsible for business logic and transaction execution.
 Online marketplace apps are often built with:

-Ruby on Rails.
+* **Ruby on Rails**.
 It allows teams to build apps fast.
 It includes a rich library ecosystem and is great for projects that require quick iterations.
-At Anadea, we have solid expertise in working with Ruby on Rails and know how to solve even the most challenging tasks with its help.
+At Anadea, we have solid expertise in working with [Ruby on Rails ](https://anadea.info/services/web-development/ruby-on-rails-development)and know how to solve even the most challenging tasks with its help.

-Node.js.
+* **Node.js**.
 It is excellent for real-time features like live notifications and order tracking.
 Its architecture can support thousands of simultaneous connections.

-Django.
+* **Django**.
 It’s highly secure and well-suited for scalable apps that need strong data protection

-Database Options
+#### Database Options

 Your database choice should depend on how structured your data is.
 Apart from that, you should also analyze the complexity of queries and the need for scalability.

-Relational (SQL) databases like PostgreSQL and MySQL are well-suited for structured data, complex relationships, and transactions.
+* Relational (SQL) databases like PostgreSQL and MySQL are well-suited for structured data, complex relationships, and transactions.

-Non-Relational (NoSQL) databases such as MongoDB and Redis are good for frequently changing data structures.
+* Non-Relational (NoSQL) databases such as MongoDB and Redis are good for frequently changing data structures.

-Cloud Hosting and Infrastructure
+#### Cloud Hosting and Infrastructure

 The correctly chosen hosting determines the performance and scalability of your platform.
 That’s why you should carefully consider different available options and compare such parameters as speed, reliability, security, and cost structure.

 We recommend you consider industry leaders like AWS (Amazon Web Services), Google Cloud Platform, and Microsoft Azure.

-Third-Party APIs and Services
+#### Third-Party APIs and Services

 Here are the examples of services that are often used for building marketplace apps.

-Payments: Stripe Connect, PayPal, MangoPay;
+* **Payments**: Stripe Connect, PayPal, MangoPay;

-Communication: Twilio for SMS, SendGrid for email, CometChat for in-app communication;
+* **Communication**: Twilio for SMS, SendGrid for email, CometChat for in-app communication;

-Maps and geolocation: Google Maps, Mapbox;
+* **Maps and geolocation**: Google Maps, Mapbox;

-Analytics: Google Analytics, Mixpanel, Amplitude.
+* **Analytics**: Google Analytics, Mixpanel, Amplitude.

-No-Code/Low-Code Options
+#### No-Code/Low-Code Options

 The development from scratch can be time-consuming, so some businesses use no-code or low-code platforms (like Bubble, Retool, or Adalo).
 Such platforms provide ready-to-use templates, components, and integrations.
 It means that even non-tech users can build basic solutions with zero or minimal coding.

 However, apps built on such platforms have a range of limitations in terms of scalability and customization.
 That’s why if you do not have in-house programmers, it’s better to partner with a professional development company, instead of relying on low-code tools.

-Step 6.
+### Step 6.
 Integrate Payments and Payouts

 Payments and payouts are among the key features of any marketplace.
 But they come with increased requirements for reliability and security.
 Users must be confident that making payments on your platform carries no risks and that their funds are safe.
 To ensure this, you should integrate trusted, reputable services and follow certain precautionary measures.

-Key Challenges
+#### Key Challenges

 These are the most important points that you should remember when building payment functionality.

-Split payments.
+* **Split payments**.
 Funds need to be automatically divided between the seller and the platform’s commission.

-Escrow.
+* **Escrow**.
 Your platform needs to hold funds until the product is delivered or the service is completed.
 This is essential to protect both parties.

-Multi-currency support.
+* **Multi-currency support**.
 If you want to work with an international audience, you need to include conversions and local payment methods.

-Popular Payment Solutions
+#### Popular Payment Solutions

 Today, the majority of companies that build their own marketplaces choose some of the following options:

-Stripe Connect.
+* **Stripe Connect**.
 This service was specially designed for marketplaces.
 It supports split payments, escrow, KYC, and multi-currency.

-PayPal for Marketplaces.
+* **PayPal for Marketplaces**.
 PayPal will ensure global reach and easy integration.
 However, it is known for high transaction fees.

-MangoPay.
+* **MangoPay**.
 It is very popular in the European market.
 This service helps businesses meet compliance requirements in the region.

-Security and Compliance: Key Tips
+#### Security and Compliance: Key Tips

-Use SSL/TLS encryption for all transactions.
+* Use SSL/TLS encryption for all transactions.

-Implement PCI DSS compliance.
+* Implement PCI DSS compliance.
 This will help protect cardholder data.

-Introduce KYC verification.
+* Introduce KYC verification.
 Pay attention to the fact that different regions may have different KYC requirements.
 While preparing your online marketplace app for expansion, check the regulations in the chosen jurisdictions.

-Step 7: Build and Test the MVP
+### Step 7: Build and Test the MVP

 When you have defined the features for your app, it’s time to develop the minimum viable product (MVP).
 It should be a working version of your online marketplace app with only the core functionalities.
 These features should be sufficient to validate your idea and gather user feedback.

 In the case of a marketplace, such functionality can be product listings, search, basic payments, and messaging.
-If you need help in choosing the right features for your MVP, you can turn to our seasoned business analysts.
+If you need help in choosing the right features for your MVP, you can turn to our [seasoned business analysts](https://anadea.info/services/business-analysis).

 You need to carefully test your MVP before the release.
 Our team usually conducts functional, performance, and usability testing, along with other test types.